Fans frustrated by removal of hundreds of K-pop songs from Spotify amid licensing dispute

 It is not uncommon for music to suddenly disappear from Spotify and other music streaming platforms as licensing deals expire or are renegotiated.
 But the impasse underscores the challenges the company, which has continued to post an annual loss as it seeks out a greater global dominance of the music market, faces as it expands.

-South Korea is the world’s six-largest music market, according to Spotify.
+South Korea is the world’s sixth-largest music market, according to Spotify.
 The country already had several competitive streaming services before Spotify’s domestic entry.

-Though MelOn has 8.81 million monthly active users, Spotify has some 345 million across 178 countries, the company said in its latest earnings report.
+Though Melon has 8.81 million monthly active users, Spotify has some 345 million across 178 countries, the company said in its latest earnings report.